-These are my top 10 favorite ongoing series (cutting back from 12 to 10 in August 2018).
+These are my top 10 favorite ongoing series (as of May 2019).

 There are lots of great limited series that come and go but I'm trying to focus here on books that I can count on to entertain me month-in and month-out.
 It takes a special creative team to keep up a solid book for a "long haul" (something in comics nowadays that is longer than 6 months).
 There are fewer and fewer long-form storytelling series every year as things move to "tell a story arc and restart.
 I generally don't consider a series for the Top 10 until it's at least 3-4 issues into a run.
 I don't want to imply that it's easy to do a single GREAT issue, but it's much harder to keep it up over the course of several months.
 Details on how my Top 10 has changed and why can be found below.